Foreign relations of Iraq: Relations with Spain

-Relations with the Vatican
+Relations with Vatican City

 Until 2003, Iraq, a majority Shiite Muslim country, had one and a half million Christians.
 In December 1999, Pope John Paul II envisaged a trip to southern Iraq, but Saddam Hussein opposed it.

 In October 2019, during the anti-government protests that shook Iraq, Pope Francis exhorted the Iraqi government to stop repressing its youth demanding justice.
 The Chaldean Catholic Church sided with the protesters, through the voice of Patriarch Louis-Raphaël Sako, whose position was implicitly endorsed by Pope Francis, when he appointed him cardinal of the Roman Church.

 In January 2020, Pope Francis received at the Vatican Iraqi President Barham Salih, before announcing a year later, his intention to go to Iraq in March 2021.
 This first historic visit for a sovereign pontiff was welcomed with enthusiasm by Iraqi Foreign Minister Fuad Hussein who evoked a "message of peace for Iraq and for the whole region".